General

 The process includes:

-• Grant of Arms Letter: Receive a digitally embellished letter with your emblazonment and blazon.
+- Grant of Arms: Receive a digital Letters Patent with your emblazonment and blazon.

 Armorial Inheritance